almostengr/almostengrwebsite/website/docs/index.md

 ## Featured Project - Musical Light Show

-Each year, I do a musical [light show](/projects/light-show).
+Each year, I do a musical [Christmas light show](/lightshow).
 The show consists of synchronizing lights to music.
+To pick a song for the Light Show, go to the [Light Show home page](/lightshow).

-More information about the project, including song information, show times, and links to previous years show videos, are avaiable on the [project page](/projects/light-show).
+More information about the project, including song information, show times, and links to previous years show videos, are available on the [project page](/projects/light-show).

-To pick a song for the Light Show, go to the [Jukebox page](/jukebox).

 ## Technology Blog